yogeshpv/python-intro/README.md

 * Functions
 * Lists
 * List comprehensions
+* lambda functions
+* map, filter and reduce
-* map and filter
+* zip and enumerate
 * Dictionaries
+* Sets
+* itertools & collections modules (some familiarity)

+Test yourself with these questions:
+1. What's the difference between a list and a generator?
+And the advantages of either?
+2. What is the advantage of storing a word list in a set rather than a list?

 ### Assignment

-#### 1. Practice with lists
+#### 1. Practice with built-ins

 Fill in the functions in problems.py.

-These are all one-liners that use list comprehension, map and filter.
+These are all one-liners that use a bunch of handy built-in functions.

 #### 2. Generating text

 Fill in the functions `word_counts`, `associated_words` and `make_random_story`
 in words.py.
 These will give you practice with reading files, strings and dictionaries.

+Take a look at the [Collections module](https://docs.python.org/2/library/collections.html).
+You may be able to use `DefaultDict` and `Counter` to simplify your code.

 #### 3. Extra fun with Python